Yandex Cloud

 • -L: Local port redirection to the Yandex Data Processing cluster host.

-To connect to cluster hosts with image version 1.x, use root for username; for version 2.x, use ubuntu.
+To connect to cluster hosts with image version 1.x, use root as the username; for version 2.x, use ubuntu.

-You can find the FQDN of the Yandex Data Processing host on the Yandex Data Processing cluster page, in the Hosts tab, in the Host FQDN column.
+You can find the Yandex Data Processing host’s FQDN on the Yandex Data Processing cluster page, in the Hosts column of the Host FQDN tab.

-Port numbers for Yandex Data Processing components are shown under Component interfaces and ports.
+You can find port numbers for Yandex Data Processing components under Component interfaces and ports.

 Was the article helpful?